 Synopsis: Foul-mouthed mutant mercenary Wade Wilson (AKA.
 Deadpool), brings together a team of fellow mutant rogues to protect a young boy of supernatural abilities from the brutal, time-traveling mutant, Cable.

 Release Date: May 18, 2018 MPAA Rating: PG-13

 Genre(s): Action, Adventure

-In the Marvel Movie world, Deadpool is kind of an outsider, not quite fitting in with the X-Men universe, but straying even farther away from that of The Avengers.
+In the Marvel Cinematic Universe world, Deadpool is kind of an outsider, not quite fitting in with the X-Men universe, but straying even farther away from that of The Avengers.
 Still, despite this stepchild status, Deadpool still is a very viable property.
 Nothing makes this fact clearer than Deadpool 2.

 For Deadpool 2, original Deadpool director (and effects guru) Tim Miller (who is rumored to be helming the new Terminator reboot) was replaced by stunt-friendly action filmmaker David Leitch (Atomic Blonde, John Wick), but the franchise does not miss a beat.
 The script was once again written by the Zombieland/G.I.
 Joe: Retaliation guys, Rhett Reese and Paul Wernick, this time with help from Reynolds himself, so the wise-cracking, self-referential meta-mercenary is just as entertaining as he was last time around.

 Honestly, the only thing that has changed with Deadpool 2 is the villain, and that is an upgrade, mainly because, like Josh Brolin’s “other” comic book bad guy, Cable is multi-dimensional, made up of many layers of grey instead of all blacks and whites.
 This also contributes to the shifting morality of the movie; at times, it’s hard to discern who the real antagonist is, and that’s a good thing.